jic-dtool/dservercore/SPEC.rst

       -d '[{"name: "snow-white", "email": "snow-white@disney.com"}]'  \
       https://localhost:5000/user/register

-To ensure that all seven dwarfs and the huntsman have been added the Magic Mirror lists all the users registered in the lookup server::
+To ensure that all seven dwarfs and the Snow White have been added the Magic Mirror lists all the users registered in the lookup server::

     $ curl https://localhost:5000/user/list